 How Breast Cancer is Diagnosed

 When a mammogram shows something suspicious, if no further examination is necessary, a doctor will perform a biopsy.
 A biopsy removes a few sample cells from the suspicious area on your breast.
 A kind of doctor called a pathologist looks at the biopsied cells under a microscope and decides if the cells are cancer or not.
 80% of the time, the cells are not cancer—they are “benign.”

-Finding breast cancer when it is still small can give you more treatment options and making you more likely to respond well to them.
+Finding breast cancer when it is still small can give you more treatment options and make you more likely to respond well to them.
 If the cells are “malignant,” or cancerous, your doctor might send the tissue sample out for more tests to learn what kinds of treatment your tumor cells might respond to.

 Nowadays, the doctors will check biomarkers, molecules that indicate normal or abnormal process taking place in your body, in the tissue taken out as the biopsy.
 This gives a good picture upfront about the behavior of the tumor, and will help determine the best treatment.
 Oncotype™ and Mammaprint™ are examples of tests on tumor tissue that can assist in predicting the behavior of the tumor and the prognosis by analyzing its genetic profile.